harshareddy832/ai-context-transfer/README.md

 # AI Context Transfer
+Are you an AI power user with rate limit problems, here's your solution:
 Browser extension that transfers conversation context between AI chatbots when you hit rate limits.

 ## What it does